billti/v8dbg/readme.md

 ## Building

-Open a `Native x64 Developer Tools` command prompt installed by VS 2019.
+1. Open a `Native x64 Developer Tools` command prompt installed by VS 2019.
-Create a .\x64 directory under the project and CD into it To create the build files run: `cmake -G Ninja ../`
+2. Create a `.\x64` directory under the project and CD into it.
-To build, in the same directory run: `ninja`
+3. To create the build files run: `cmake -G Ninja ../`
-(or, from the root directory, run `cmake --build ./x64`).
+4. To build, in the same directory run: `ninja` (or, from the root directory, run `cmake --build ./x64`).

-The resulting dbgext.dll and pdb file should be generated in the build directory.
+The resulting `dbgext.dll` and symbols should be generated in the build directory.

 ### Release builds